 Associate Degree Programs

 In addition to the degree programs listed above, Penn State Mont Alto students may choose to start one of the more than 160 Penn State degree programs here and then complete their program at another Penn State campus.
-Whatever academic goals you may have, Mont Alto can provide you options to help you achieve those goals!
+Whatever academic goals you may have, there are options at Penn State Mont Alto to help you achieve those goals!